material-motion/material-motion/specifications/runtime.md

 We've created three Actors in total. `circleView` has two Actors. `squareView` has one.
 We've also introduced a question to the reader: "Why is there only one gesture Actor for the squareView?"

->#### Aside: One Actor instance per type of Intention
+#### One Actor instance per Intention type per Target

->A single Actor instance is created for each *type* of Intention registered to a target.
+A single Actor instance is created for each *type* of Intention registered to a target.
 This allows Actors to maintain coherent state even when multiple Intentions are committed.

->Consider the following pseudo-Transaction involving physical simulation Intentions:
+Consider the following pseudo-Transaction involving physical simulation Intentions:

     transaction = Transaction()
     transaction.add(Friction.on(position), circleView)
     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

->Our circleView now has two Intentions and one Actor, a PhysicalSimulationActor.
+Our circleView now has two Intentions and one Actor, a PhysicalSimulationActor.
 Both Intentions are provided to the Actor instance.

->The Actor now knows the following:
+The Actor now knows the following:

->- It has two Forces, both affecting `position`.
+- It has two forces, both affecting `position`.
 - It needs to model `velocity` for the `position`.

->The Actor now creates some state that will track the position's velocity.
+The Actor now creates some state that will track the position's velocity.

->The Actor can now:
+The Actor can now:

->1. convert each Intention into a physics force,
+1. convert each Intention into a physics force,
 2. apply the force to the velocity, and
 3. apply the velocity to the position

->on every frame.
+on every frame.

->Alternatively, consider how this situation would have played out if we had one Actor per Intention.
+Alternatively, consider how this situation would have played out if we had one Actor per Intention.
 There would now be two representations of `velocity` for the same `position`.
 On each frame, one Actor would "lose".
 The result would be a confusing animation.

->Note that "one Actor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
+Note that "one Actor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
 This is an open problem.

 ### Step 5: Actors execute Intentions